zn3x/castmedia/docs/migration.md

         - It's still used by slave server: Downtime
 - Changing slave configuration:
     - Switching from transparent to authenticated mode:
-        - Master server is already configured with needed slave user: Downtime
+        - Master server is not already configured with needed slave user: Downtime
     - Enabling or disabling `on_demand` feature: No downtime
     - Switching from authenticated to transparent mode: No downtime